qvbit/MovieDB-Project/readme.txt

-#Project 1 for Introductor Databases Course
+Project 1 for Introduction to Database Systems

 (Final Project Grade: 97/100)